 Kosi Bay iSimangaliso Wetland Park

-This area is synonymous for fishing (fly fishing, cast fishing, rock and surf fishing).
-Numerous bird species can also be found in the area of which the palm nut vulture, Pels fishing owl and king fishers may be observed in the area.
+This area is synonymous with fishing (fly fishing, cast fishing, rock and surf fishing).
+Numerous bird species can also be found in the area of which the palm nut vulture, Pels fishing owl, and kingfishers may be observed in the area.
 Hippo’s and Nile crocodiles do also frequent the area so caution is needed at all times.
-Logger Head and Leatherback turtles lay their eggs along the beaches from November to end February this is one of the highlights in the area with a doubt as seeing one of these gentle giants of the ocean is a awe inspiring moment one never to be forgotten.
-Other species found within the are include, Dolphins, whale sharks, zambesi sharks, manta rays, white backed herons, bull sharks and duiker.
+Loggerhead and Leatherback turtles lay their eggs along the beaches from November to the end of February this is one of the highlights in the area with a doubt as seeing one of these gentle giants of the ocean is an awe-inspiring moment one never to be forgotten.
+Other species found within the area include Dolphins, whale sharks, Zambezi sharks, manta rays, white-backed herons, bull sharks, and duiker.

-Look out for the Kosi palm which has the largest leaf of any plant, endemic species in the area include kosi cycad and kosi ferns.
-This area also boats one of the very few places on earth to have 5 different species of mangroves to be found within 1 area.
+Look out for the Kosi palm which has the largest leaf of any plant, endemic species in the area include kosi cycad and Kosi ferns.
+This area also boasts one of the very few places on earth to have 5 different species of mangroves to be found within 1 area.

 Kosi Bay iSimangaliso Fishing